-Before we dive into the details, it’s worth pointing out that the challenges of streaming—dealing with events that are being streamed into processing systems out of the temporal order in which they occurred—isn’t exclusive to capital markets.
-Think of the Internet of Things (IoT) and of all the devices that can have an interrupted connection before syncing back up.
-Fortunately, because this problem is so common, the solutions developed to address it are extremely scalable and easily adaptable to the world of event-based risk management.
+Before we dive into the details, it’s worth pointing out that the challenges of streaming—dealing with events being streamed into processing systems out of the temporal order in which they occurred—aren’t exclusive to capital markets.
+Think of the Internet of Things (IoT) and all the devices that can have an interrupted connection before syncing back up.
+Fortunately, because this problem is so common, the solutions developed to address it are highly scalable and easily adaptable to the world of event-based risk management.

-Although a thorough overview of streaming concepts is outside of the scope of this discussion, it’s important to touch on some of the key semantics present in common streaming products like Kafka Streams, Flink, and Spark Streaming.
+Although a thorough overview of streaming concepts is outside this discussion’s scope, it’s important to touch on some of the critical semantics present in standard streaming products like Kafka Streams, Flink, and Spark Streaming.

 Some key streaming concepts include:

 - Bi-temporal events.
-Events typically have two important time attributes: the time the event occurred (the event time) and the time it was received by the system that processes it (the processing time).
-For most logical purposes, we want to key-off the event time.
+Events typically have two essential time attributes–the time the event occurred (the event time) and the time it was received by the system that processes it (the processing time).
+For most logical purposes, we want to key off the event time.

 - Windowing.
 Windowing is a high-level semantic concept that allows us to define intervals for operating on an events stream.
-One of the most common windowing strategies is non-overlapping, rolling windows.
-This enables us to define a fully consistent view of all events that have arrived in the system in, let’s say, 5-minute intervals.
+One of the most common windowing strategies is non-overlapping, rolling windows, enabling us to define a consistent view of all events that have arrived in the system in, let’s say, at 5-minute intervals.

 - Triggers.
-Triggers are useful, among other things, to deal with late arrivals (e.g., what happens when an event arrives much after the processing window but we still want to take it into account for a specific window).
+Triggers are useful, among other things, to deal with late arrivals (e.g., when an event arrives much after the processing window, but we still want to consider it for a specific window).

 Logical Architecture of Streaming Systems

-The goal of logical streaming architectures is to invert the flow of the diagram so that the event stream pushes analytics views to subscribers into a micro-batch type of approach.
+The goal of logical streaming architectures is to invert the flow of the diagram so that the event stream pushes subscribers’ analytics views into a micro-batch approach.

 Streaming applications are typically based on stateful stream processing.
-By this we mean that processing is achieved by a series of tasks applied on streaming data, where each task is horizontally scalable and data is partitioned into self-contained datasets.
+By this, we mean that processing is achieved by a series of tasks applied to streaming data where each task is horizontally scalable and partitioned into self-contained datasets.

 Data and computation are co-located with local data access (in-memory or disk) to achieve the desired processing speed.
-The system computes the most optimal execution graph to avoid as much as possible shuffling data between horizontally distributed computation nodes.
+The system computes the most optimal execution graph to avoid shuffling data between horizontally distributed computation nodes as much as possible.

-To improve recovery time in case of failure, it’s best practice to periodically writing snapshots of these states to remote persistent storage to facilitate processing recovery back to the point in time when the failure occurred.
+To improve recovery time in case of failure, it’s best practice to periodically write snapshots of these states to remote persistent storage to facilitate processing recovery back to the time when the failure occurred.

-Let’s re-examine the steps of batch and on-demand systems that we described above and see how they apply to a streaming architecture.
+Let’s re-examine the steps of batch and on-demand systems described above and see how they apply to a streaming architecture.

-- Arrival of request at API gateway – With streaming, there is no request; pipelines are running and consuming published data.
+- The arrival of the request at the API gateway – With streaming, there is no request.
+Pipelines are running and consuming published data.
 Of course, there is an orchestration layer to start/stop these pipelines.
-However, since we’re likely running a cloud infrastructure and using Infrastructure as Code, the orchestrator is also a processing component that reacts to submissions asking for specific risk flows.
+However, since we’re likely running cloud infrastructure and using Infrastructure as Code, the orchestrator is also a processing component that reacts to submissions asking for specific risk flows.

 - Splitting and grouping

-- Analysis – Depending on requirements, the streaming pipeline can be used for executing real-time business-intelligence logic.
+- Analysis – Depending on requirements, the streaming pipeline executes real-time business-intelligence logic.

 The Path to Unified Batch and Streaming

 Risk architectures have always been the ideal cloud use case since they require large amounts of intermittent compute resources and are thus ideally suited to the elasticity of the cloud.
 At Ness, we’ve seen many financial institutions start to leverage the public cloud for their workloads.
-Without a doubt, cloud use will increase as enterprises continue to become comfortable securely and efficiently leveraging the cloud’s advanced capabilities.
+Undoubtedly, cloud usage will increase as enterprises continue to become comfortable securely and efficiently leveraging the cloud’s advanced capabilities.

-Throughout this discussion, we’ve pointed out that traditional batch risk architectures can now be largely run on serverless and fully managed cloud offerings, both of which increase their efficiency and scalability.
-Now, we can even build near-time and high-volume event-based risk systems, as well as traditional batch risk systems, for our clients on the same managed architecture.
+Throughout this discussion, we’ve pointed out that traditional batch risk architectures can now be primarily run on serverless and fully managed cloud offerings, increasing their efficiency and scalability.
+Now, we can even build near-time and high-volume event-based risk systems and traditional batch risk systems for our clients on the same managed architecture.